 Is it me, or weren’t we just ringing in the new year?
 So far this year is moving at super speed!
 The latter part of February was big for us.
-Our first – born turned 16, and we surprised her with a trip to Florida!
+Our first-born had a birthday, and we surprised her with a trip to Florida!
 We typically don’t do big things like that, but she’s a special girl, and we wanted to celebrate her milestone birthday in a special way!
-I can’t wait to get a post together and tell you all about our adventure!

 Time is not something I think too much about, until I printed out a small poster for our daughter’s celebration.
 It’s one of those things where the age (16) is broken down by weeks, days, hours, and minutes.
 By the way, at sixteen, they have lived for a total of 8,409,600 minutes.
 Pretty fascinating if you like numbers!

 This is the time of year when we turn the clocks forward.
 I know it sounds cliche, but I feel like I’ve been springing forward on a daily basis for at least the past several years!
 Have you caught yourself saying, “this week flew by” more often, or when referring to “last week” it was actually three months ago?
 We are not what I would consider a busy family, but at the end of the day (which is actually the next day for me), I find myself wondering where the time went.
 I’m probably not alone when I say I am in spring forward mode all the time!
 I also find myself wondering if I made the day count.
 Although I’m a procrastinator, a dwaddler, a poor manager of time, and my to-do list often goes unchecked, I can honestly say,